Monroe Avenue Commercial Buildings: 104-106 Monroe Avenue

 The building at 104-106 Monroe was constructed in approximately 1900.
 A saloon was the first tenant, followed by a tea store.
 For most of the life of the building, until it was vacated in the 1970s, ground-floor tenants included a lunch room and a clothing or shoe store.
 The building was demolished in early 1990.

 The structure was four stories tall, 20 feet wide and 60 feet deep.
 The building originally had modest Italianate elements.
 However, the front facade was reworked in 1923, with the addition of white brick facing and alteration of the windows to large plates of glass.

 National Theatre (118 Monroe Avenue)

-The 800-seat National Theater, built in 1911, is the only known theatre designed by Albert Kahn and the oldest surviving theatre from the city's original theatre district of the 19th century.
+The 800-seat National Theater, built in 1911, was the only known theatre designed by Albert Kahn and had been oldest surviving theatre from the city's original theatre district of the 19th century.
 It operated as a movie theater until the 1920s, when competition from larger movie houses forced a change to a vaudeville venue.
 The National survived as a burlesque and adult entertainment theater until it closed in the 1970s.

-The front façade of the National is dominated by an enormous arch flanked with twin towers and covered with white and blue terra cotta tiles.
-The façade has hundreds of lightbulbs built in, which accentuate the architectural features when lit.
-The National Theater is an outstanding example of Modernistic design, boasting a pair of terra cotta latticework towers, arched art glass windows, and colored Pewabic tiles on the façade.
+The front façade of the National was dominated by an enormous arch flanked with twin towers and covered with white and blue terra cotta tiles.
+The façade had hundreds of lightbulbs built in, which accentuate the architectural features when lit.
+The National Theater was an outstanding example of Modernistic design, boasting a pair of terra cotta latticework towers, arched art glass windows, and colored Pewabic tiles on the façade.

+The National Theatre was demolished in January 2024 to make way for a future development.
+Its historic facade was dismantled and is being preserved for reuse in that development, while the rest of Kahn's only surviving theater was destroyed.